 The sometimes haunting interplay between the presence of beauty and its absence, the space between beauty and brokenness only contributes to beauty’s power to stop and still us.
 But how do we account for it?
 The severe absence of beauty can stir a common ache within us, a longing that is inexplicable if beauty is merely accidental or an abstraction divorced from reality.
-Musician and professor Jeremy Begbie suggests an alternative means of engaging with beauty.
-“Beauty… has all too often been abstracted from time and temporal movement, and been turned into a static, timeless quality.
+Musician and professor Jeremy Begbie suggests another way, “Beauty… has all too often been abstracted from time and temporal movement, and been turned into a static, timeless quality.
 Suppose, however, we refuse to divorce it from the transformation of the disorder of creation in the history of Jesus Christ.
 Suppose we begin there?
 Does this not open up a more dynamic paradigm of beauty?”(3)

-The Christian worldview offers a God who not only made the beautiful, whose glory offers glimpses, but the God who can take away brokenness, and transform a disordered creation in Jesus Christ.
-This is a God who takes all the glimpses and introduces the whole—not as an escape from reality but a deepening of it.
-For the beauty of God is one that can hold life as well as death.
+The Christian imagination indeed presents a God who not only created and noticed beauty, whose own glory offers present encounters in the world, but the God who is not unfamiliar with the world’s brokenness, transforming a disordered creation by stepping closer into it in Jesus Christ.
+This is a God who takes all the glimpses and introduces the whole—not as an escape from reality but a deepening of it, one that can hold life as well as death.